Charles William Miller

-Charles William Miller (24 November 1874 – 30 June 1953; /pt/) was a Brazilian sportsman, who is considered to be the father of football in Brazil.
+Charles William Miller (24 November 1874 – 30 June 1953. /pt/) was a Brazilian sportsman, who is considered to be the father of football in Brazil.
 Miller founded São Paulo Athletic Club (SPAC), one of the oldest sports clubs in Brazil, and founded the Liga Paulista de Foot-Ball, current Campeonato Paulista, Brazil's first football league.
-He is also considered the father of Rugby union in Brazil.
+He is also considered the father of rugby union in Brazil.

 Early life

-He was born in São Paulo to John Miller, a Scottish railway engineer and Brazilian mother of English descent, Carlota Fox.
+He was born in São Paulo to John Miller, a Scottish railway engineer and a Brazilian mother of English descent, Carlota Fox.

-In 1884 he was sent to the Banister Court public school in Southampton, England where he learnt to play football and cricket.
+In 1884 he was sent to the Banister Court public school in Southampton, England where he learned to play football and cricket.
 Whilst at school, he played for and against both the Corinthians and St. Mary's (now Southampton FC).
 He was recorded in the 1891 United Kingdom census whilst a boarder at Millbrook School.